dirkkalmbach/beer_project/README.md

 2. Run the VM: using the terminal, change directory to beer_project using the command `cd <path to beer_project>`, then type `vagrant up` to launch your virtual machine.
 3. Running the App: type `vagrant ssh` to log into your VM (if you want to exit the VM, type `exit`).
 Now run the app by typing `python3 application.py`.
 Go to [localhost:8000](localhost:8000) and enjoy :-)

-# What can I do with it?

-...